 A time-course study (i.e., amino acid analysis at acid hydrolysis times of 24, 48, and 72 hours) is often employed to analyze the starting concentration of amino acids that are partially destroyed or slow to cleave.
 By plotting the observed concentration of labile amino acids (i.e., serine and threonine) versus hydrolysis time, the line can be extrapolated to the origin to determine the starting concentration of these amino acids.
 Time-course hydrolysis studies are also used with amino acids that are slow to cleave (e.g., isoleucine and valine).
 During the hydrolysis time course, the analyst will observe a plateau in these residues.
 The level of this plateau is taken as the residue concentration.
-If the hydrolysis time is too long, the residue concentration by the hydrolysis conditions.
+If the hydrolysis time is too long, the residue concentration of the sample will begin to decrease, indicating destruction by the hydrolysis conditions.